Kos Samaras: Lobbyist and pollster (2019–present)

 Together with Simon Welsh, a Labor pollster, Samaras founded RedBridge in September 2019 after a year's planning.
 The firm provided lobbying, political consultancy and polling services, and quickly became prominent in Melbourne – Damon Johnston, writing for The Australian in 2023, dubbed Samaras "one of the most influential political and corporate fixers in a city overloaded with ex-political types who think they are fixers".
 By that time, RedBridge had registered 51 clients and ten former clients.

 In December 2020, Voices of Kooyong canvassed Samaras for advice on their movement to install an independent candidate in the seat.
 He obliged, appearing on a videoconference in January to a sixty-person audience.
 Among them was Simon Holmes à Court of Climate 200, who followed up requesting Samaras analyse more broadly how independents could defeat Liberal MPs in safe seats.
 Samaras conducted further research and concluded a demographic shift towards young professional women and renters had left several "heartland" Liberal seats vulnerable to a "particular brand" of politics – "sort of centrist, socially progressive, on climate very progressive".
 RedBridge would conduct qualitative and quantitative research for these teal independents from September 2021 up until the 2022 federal election in May.
 Ultimately, six teals would win seats from Liberal incumbents, including Monique Ryan in Kooyong.

 Even having left his role as assistant secretary, Samaras has remained involved in internal Labor politics.
 In November 2021, he attended a meeting at the Transport Workers Union, where representatives from Labor's Left and Right factions negotiated how upper and lower house electorates would be divided among the groups for the 2022 state election.
 Johnston named Samaras among a group of "faceless men" and argued "Labor-linked lobbyists who make a living lobbying a Labor government for private sector clients playing a role in determining the future of Labor MPs" raised ethical concerns.
 Samaras said he attended as a proxy for Carr and was not an official negotiator for any faction, and emphasised he complied with safeguards on lobbying activities, including registering his clients.

 Samaras has also provided media commentary on Australian politics, particularly regarding polling, elections and referendums.
+This has included him writing opinion pieces approximately monthly for the Australian Financial Review since September 2024.
+For the 2025 federal election, Samaras was a panellist for ABC's live coverage, proving his commentary on results.

 Personal life

-Samaras is married to Ros Spence, who has served in multiple ministerial positions in the Andrews government.
-Commenting on the potential for conflicts of interest given his own role as a lobbyist, Samaras has said "we have to show utmost caution" and mentioned "special arrangements" to avoid such conflicts.
+Samaras is married to Ros Spence, who held multiple ministerial positions in the Andrews government, and who is currently serving in the Allan cabinet.
+Commenting on the potential for conflicts of interest given his own role as a lobbyist, Samaras has said that "[he and Spence] have to show utmost caution" and mentioned "special arrangements" to avoid such conflicts.